- Contact Us

 LGBTQIA2S+ Radical Self-Care Group

-Join co-facilitators Donna and Ashley for LGBTQ+ Radical Self-Care Groups!
+Join co-facilitators Donna and Ashley for LGBTQIA2S+ Radical Self-Care Groups!

 In these groups, focused on supporting queer communities, we'll be tackling some big topics, sharing and listening, and forging genuine connections through our shared experiences right now.
 By the end, you'll walk away with some different perspectives on group topics, a growing sense of self-compassion, and new skills to add to your self-care 'toolkit'!
 These groups are not intended to be a therapeutic space, though you may find them to be similarly beneficial.